 · Indifferent - the percentage of users who do not believe they can be targeted by digital crime.

-· Unprotected – the number of users who have not installed a security solution on their computers, tablets and their.
+· Unprotected - the number of users who have not installed a security solution on their computers, tablets, and smartphones.

 · Victims - the percentage of users who have been the victims of digital crime.
 In the second half of 2016, the list of incidents related to this index increased significantly.

-Users of the Kaspersky Cybersecurity Index can now view statistics on specific financial losses that have occurred as a result of cybercriminal activity, as well as compare data from different user groups (for example, smartphone use among senior citizens in the U.S. and young people in ).
+Kaspersky Cybersecurity Index users can now see statistics on specific financial losses that have occurred as a result of digital crime activity, and they can also compare data from different user groups (for example, using smartphones among the elderly in the US and young people in Sweden).

 The global index for the second half of the year (Indifferent - Unprotected - Victims) was 74-39-29.
 This means that 74% of users do not believe they can fall victim to digital criminals, 39% of respondents do not use security solutions on their connected devices, and 29% of those surveyed are 'infected' by digital attacks months.
 Last year's index was 79-40-29, which means that 6 months ago more people thought they were untouchable and preferred to remain unprotected.

-The percentage of victims of digital crime remains the same (29%) because this indicator in the current update has changed.
-To have a clearer one , the list of digital threats now includes "financial fraud" and "devices used in digital attacks", without which the average "victim" rate worldwide could be 27% instead of 29%.
-In fact, this means that the number of victims in the second half of 2016 decreased at the same time as the responsibility of users regarding their personal safety increased.
+The percentage of victims of digital crime remains at the same level (29%) because this index in the current upgrade has changed.
+In order to have a clearer picture, the list of digital threats now includes "financial scams" and "devices used for digital attacks" without which the average index of "victims" around the world could be found at 27 % instead of 29%.
+In fact, this means that the number of victims in the second half of 2016 has decreased at the same time as increasing the responsibility of users with regard to their personal safety.

 For example, the number of users who encountered malware was down from 22% to 20%.
 Costs to eliminate the effects of "infection" decreased from $ 121 to $ 92.
 However, the percentage of those who have fallen victim to other types of threats has increased.
 For example, the number of users who have fallen victim to ransomware, phishing, data theft and data leaks has increased.
 At the same time, the average money stolen from online crooks increased from $ 472 to $ 482.

-“Kaspersky Lab's Digital Security Index for the second half of 2016 shows positive dynamics that we hope will continue.
-At Kaspersky Lab we do everything we can to inform as many people as possible about digital threats and how to deal with them.
+"Kaspersky Lab's Digital Security Index for the second half of 2016 shows positive dynamics that we hope will continue.
+At Kaspersky Lab, we are doing everything we can to inform as many people as possible about the digital threats and how to deal with them.
 Our goal is to make the digital world safe for everyone.
-We work for a world where people don't lose their data, their digital identity and their money to the machinations of digital criminals.
-The Kaspersky Cybersecurity Index is one of the steps towards this goal", comments Andrei Mochola, Head of Kaspersky Lab Business.
+We are working for a world where people do not lose their data, their digital identity and their money due to the mechanisms of digital criminals.
+The Kaspersky Cybersecurity Index is one of the steps to this goal, "said Andrei Mochola, Head of Consumer Business, Kaspersky Lab.

 In addition to the Index itself and financial losses, the site contains additional information that creates an image of the modern Internet user.
 For example, site statistics show that the number of Internet-connected devices in an average family continues to grow: in the first half of the year there were 5,9 devices per family, and in the second half this number reached 6,3.
 It is also evident that more and more users are using electronic banking services (59% in the first half versus 77% in the second), making online purchases (73% vs. 90%) and using digital payment systems (44% vs. 65%).